revspace/revbank/UPGRADING.md

 would be crazy or wouldn't make sense in a self-service environment.
 RevBank was too limited to support it properly, but I think current RevBank fulfills all requirements for making a better, proper pfand plugin.

+## Perl warnings are now enabled for plugins

+If you get Perl warnings from a plugin, and don't want to fix the issues with the code (or disagree with the warning), just add "no warnings;" to the top of the plugin file.
+However, the warnings are often indicative of suboptimal code that is ground for improvement!

+Most warnings will be about unitialized (undefined) values.
+Some guidance for Perl newbies: you can test whether something is defined with `if (defined($foo)) { ... }`, or provide a default value with `$foo // "example default value"`.

 # (2022-08-30) RevBank 3.5